 Appropriateness.
-The selection of the proper type of buffer (e.g., plantings, berms, fences, etc.) should result from an understanding of existing site conditions, distances to property lines, and the intensity of the proposed and adjacent land use.
-Discussions regarding the need for buffers and appropriate sizes and types should begin at the pre-application meetings with staff or planning board.
+The selection of the proper type of buffer (e.g., plantings, berms, fences, etc.) should result from an understanding of existing site conditions, distances to property lines, and the intensity of the proposed land use.
+Discussions regarding the need for buffers and appropriate sizes and types should begin at the sketch plan review.